 “Yeah, I couldn’t stand being away from him for days.
 I even dragged him on vacation.
 Now my family treats him like a lost son.
 And I’m the prodigal one.”

 “Let’s test it,” Jack wanted to remove all doubt.
 “You’ve kissed him, a lot it sounds like.
-So sitting here with me, kiss him Scott, and I can tell if you’re turned on.”
+So sitting here with me, kiss him Scott, so I can tell if you’re turned on.”

 “These are the games girls play.”
 Scott demurred.
 “You’re torturing yourself, Jack.
 We’re over.
 The only thing that’s changed is now I’m not ashamed to admit we loved each other.
 I was the asshole and lost him.
 He moved on and now moved on again.
 He’s so hot-blooded.
 He’ll burn you up.”